-For the inlet boundary conditions, the laminar cases had velocity inlet with uniform fixed value, while the turbulent cases applied the divergence-free synthetic eddy method on their inlet, which is a built-in synthetic turbulent inlet conditions of OpenFOAM v2106 (\texttt{turbulentDFSEMInlet}).
-DFSEM are able to introduce inflow with desirable turbulence intensities, length scales, and anisotropy with much less computational efforts compare to the precursor method.
-Note that DFSEM are able to reproduce identical inflow in sense of both spatial and temporal, and this made the comparison of the instantaneous fields between cases meaningful.
-See Poletto et al. for more details about DFSEM \cite{poletto2013new}.
-Other than the the inlet conditions of velocity, laminar cases and turbulent cases shared the same boundary conditions.
-The velocity boundary conditions of the four sides were treated as slip walls, and advective boundary condition ($\mathrm{D}/\mathrm{D}t = 0$) was chosen for the outlet.
-As for the pressure fields, the four sides and the inlet were all assigned with symmetry boundary conditions, and the outlet was set to be an uniform fixed value, assuming the pressure fields had recovered to its ambient value at the outlet ($x/D = 10$).
+For the inlet boundary conditions, the laminar cases utilize a velocity inlet with a uniform fixed value, while turbulent cases employ the divergence-free synthetic eddy method (DFSEM) \cite{poletto2013new}.
+DFSEM introduces inflow with the desired turbulence intensities, length scales, and anisotropy, and one of its key features is the requirement of much less computational resources than the precursor method.
+Additionally, DFSEM can reproduce identical inflow in both space and time if the settings are the same, enabling meaningful comparisons of instantaneous fields between cases.
+Laminar and turbulent cases share the same boundary conditions besides the velocity inlet conditions.
+The velocity boundary conditions on all four sides are treated as slip walls, and an advective boundary condition ($\mathrm{D}/\mathrm{D}t = 0$) is used for the outlet.
+For the pressure fields, symmetry boundary conditions are applied to all four sides and the inlet, while the outlet is set to a uniform fixed value under the assumption that the pressure fields have returned to ambient levels at the outlet ($x/D = 10$).
+Detailed simulation setups are provided in Li \cite{Li2023Numerical}.

-For more detail information about the simulation setups, please check the master's thesis of Li \cite{Li2023Numerical}.